 - Geo-disaster recovery

-Supported regions and cluster versions
+Supported regions and clusters

-For more information, see Create a GDN.
+For more information, see Create and release a GDN.